Bills fans donate to Andy Dalton's charitable foundation

-CINCINNATI -- A spike in donations to the Andy and Jordan Dalton Foundation came from the most unlikely source on Monday morning.
+CINCINNATI -- A spike in donations to the Andy & Jordan Dalton Foundation came from the most unlikely source on Monday morning.

 "I think I'm the hottest guy in Buffalo right now," Dalton joked to the media on Monday.
 "According to my Twitter, I think everybody's loving us right now.
 Obviously that's a crazy fan base, and they're all pretty excited."